 This directive equals the number of requests a single Apache child server can handle.

 This directive is a stop-gap for accidental memory leaks.
 Code executed through Apache may contain faults which leak memory.
 These leaks add up over time making less and less of the shared memory pool of the child usable.
 The way to recover from leaked memory is to recycle the affected Apache child process.
 Setting a MaxConnectionsPerChild limit will protect from this type of memory leakage.

 Our previous article in this series focused on defining and fitting MPM to match your environment.
-Building off of our last tutorial we will be discussing specific details on how to adjust the previously mentioned Apache configuration directives on the various types of Liquid Web servers.
+Building from our last tutorial we will be discussing specific details on how to adjust the previously mentioned Apache configuration directives on the various types of Liquid Web VPS servers as well as Core managed servers.

 Apache by default logs data directly to log files.
 While this isn’t a bad thing, it is not your only option.
 Both Apache 1.x and Apache 2.x bring with them the option of enabling something called “Piped Logging”, though cPanel will only allow you to enable it for version 2.x.